harvard-edtech/edtech-guide/ComprehensiveGuide.md

 );
 ```

-We use the `dce-reactkit` special param type enum called `ParamType`, which supports the following types:
+We use the `dce-expresskit` special param type enum called `ParamType`, which supports the following types:

 ```ts
 Boolean – required boolean